Cambodia

 With its country-wide programme in Cambodia, DRGV aims at promoting a functioning, multi-level cooperative system that enables cooperatives, and very specifically their farmer members to improve their individual economic situation.
 By promoting cooperative self-help, the project contributes to improving economic and social structures, strengthening civil society and reducing poverty.

 In Cambodia, DGRV is following a multi-level approach.
 At the national level, main implementation partners of DGRV are the government agencies relevant for cooperative promotion.
-Main partner of DGRV is the Department of Agricultural Cooperative Promotion (DACP) within the Ministry of Agriculture, Forestry and Fisheries (MAFF), which is supported with the implementation of the Cooperatives Act and the establishment of the National Cooperative Alliance (CACA).
+Main partners of DGRV are the Department of Agricultural Cooperative Promotion (DACP) within the Ministry of Agriculture, Forestry and Fisheries (MAFF), which is supported with the implementation of the Cooperatives Act, and the recently established National Cooperative Alliance (CACA).
 DGRV aims at the establishment of a modern, market-oriented cooperative system, supported by sufficient legal and regulatory framework conditions.
 Employees of the relevant national institutions are trained to promote the development of the cooperative sector based on self-help and self-responsibility.

 At the regional level, the creation of cooperative networks and the establishment of central cooperatives are promoted, which offer demand-oriented services to primary cooperatives and their members.
 At the primary level, individual cooperatives are supported to overcome (internal) organizational barriers, which limit their ability to develop as an economically sustainable enterprise.
-In general, the project supports cooperatives to strengthen their entrepreneurial orientation, expand their businesses and access new sales markets, by amongstothers introducing necessary quality standards.
+In general, the project supports cooperatives to strengthen their entrepreneurial orientation, expand their businesses and access new sales markets, by amongst others introducing necessary quality standards.
+For the work at regional and primary level DGRV is closely cooperating with two local NGOs, BFD and CAC.

 To implement its activities, DGRV is working with representatives and staff of state institutions, relevant for the development of the cooperative sector at national, provincial and local level (MAFF/DACP, PDAFF/OACP).
 Besides that, the project targets managers, employees and bodies of entrepreneurial cooperatives and their associations (networks, central cooperatives), as well as their individual members in the agricultural sector.
 Furthermore, DGRV focuses on working with cooperative promoters of (I)NGOs that can engage in the development of cooperative initiatives and/or play a multiplier role.